Adrenal Hyperfunction - Cushing Syndrome

 However, most of the preceding features are not highly sensitive for CS.

-Many other common symptoms of CS have low specificity because they overlap with those seen in other diseases or are highly prevalent in the general population.
-Additional clinical features of CS include a dorsocervical fat pad, supraclavicular fullness, facial fullness, depression, irritability, impaired memory, fatigue, obesity, hirsutism, menstrual disorders, and poor skin healing.
+Many other common symptoms of CS have low specificity because they overlap with those seen in other diseases or are highly prevalent in the general population. cite Additional clinical features of CS include a dorsocervical fat pad, supraclavicular fullness, facial fullness, depression, irritability, impaired memory, fatigue, obesity, hirsutism, menstrual disorders, and poor skin healing.
 More common diseases with clinical symptoms that may overlap with those of CS include hypertension, osteoporosis, diabetes mellitus, and polycystic ovary syndrome.

 Which drugs or other substances can interfere with testing for Cushing syndrome?